Idaho Rent Increase Laws

 Does Idaho Have Rent Control?

-No, Idaho does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+Idaho does not have rent control laws limiting the amount that landlords may ask for rent.
+State law prohibits local governments from establishing rent control laws.

 When Can a Landlord Raise Rent in Idaho?